 The Regeneration Project

-This building was commenced in November 2009, and the official opening occurred in April 2012.
-You can read more specifics about the project here.
+Building work commenced in November 2009, and the official opening occurred in April 2012.
+You can read more about the project here.

 Sounds of maryhill

 The Sounds of Maryhill project was originated by a local Glasgow artist, Aya Iguchi-Sherry in 2016.
 Aya and the Trust worked with schools, residential groups and the local health centre to collect sound recordings from the area, which they felt represented where they lived.
 The project explored the relationship between people, sound, place, and everyday life, and increased awareness of the local environment.
 The collected sounds were then synced onto a Sound Map, creating an innovative interpretation of Maryhill’s heritage.
 This project is still open to new sounds.

 The app was created in collaboration with the Appstillery and contained one walking trail, 28 points of interest, 20 stained glass panels, an archive map and a wartime aerial photo.
 It showed historic buildings (including the restored Maryhill Burgh Halls and Maryhill Leisure Centre), ancient monuments (such as the canal locks and aqueduct), and one of Charles Rennie Mackintosh’s least well known buildings.

 The walking trails that were available on the app are still available on our website.